 So that gives you an idea of scale of my work!
 These are 26"x32".
 If you find yourself at PDX before security near the DE entry, check out these pieces.
 You can look at the whole collection, and you can read about how it is that the Port of Portland now owns the 12 pieces, "A Year in the Willamette Valley" as a part of their public art collection.
 Big thanks to curator Wendy Given.

 Each year Blue Sky offers a competition to show work in their flat files for a year.
 And so each year, I see it as an opportunity for an investigation into a small new body of work.
 This one was inspired by the solarized photographs of Man Ray and Lee Miller.
 Juried by Mitra Abbaspour, an independent curator and scholar based in New York, formerly Associate Curator in the Department of Photography at The Museum of Modern Art.
 You can check out my drawer any time Blue Sky is open until March of 2018, or even better, spend a few hours going through the dense talent represented by all of the interesting photographers in the Drawers.
-A portfolio walk through is scheduled for Saturday, December 2, 2017, and I'm presenting my work from 4-5pm.
+First portfolio walk happened December, 2017, with another on Saturday, March 17, 2018, and I'm presenting my work from 4-5pm.
 Stop by if you have a chance!

 Between July 2016 and July 2017, visitors to Portland International Airport can view twelve of my large scale color photographs at the Concourse Connector space.
 Once a year, a photographer is chosen to present their work to a million or so visitors who will walk through this space.
 My work "A Year in the Willamette Valley" shows how the months look, from dark winter through emerging spring, to summer harvest and autumn leaves.
 Prints are available directly from me in this open edition, in sizes from the original 26"x32", to 16"x20 and 11"x14".
 The details are so exciting when seen up close and large.
 I'm so grateful for the support from Port of Portland, from the trust of arts curator Greta Blalock, for the gorgeous framing from Art of Framing, and the ongoing support from curator Wendy Given.